bugraaydogar/azure-iot-edge-snap/README.md

 Note that connection string will be read from snap configuration and stored into iotedge config.yaml.
 After connection string is removed from snap configuration so it cannot be read from there.

 This will add your connection string to the config file and automatically start the service running.
+For some reason, iotedged service does not start and requires a manual invoke by running `sudo snap restart azure-iot-edge.iotedge`.
 After that you should be able to see the modules you added to the device running successfully with the `iotedge` command in the snap:

 ```bash
 $ sudo azure-iot-edge.iotedge list